vincecampanale/blog/_posts/2017-09-23-scrabble-words-elm.markdown

 ---
 layout: post
-title:  "How to Score Scrabble Words with Elm"
+title:  "Elm Kata: How to Score Scrabble Words with Elm"
 description: "For ages, man has been vexxed by this simple problem.
 Today, I attempt a solution."
 date: 2017-10-10
 ---

+You are reading the second installment of **Elm Kata**, a series about learning Elm through short coding exercises.

 #### The Problem